 Address: Jacobistraße 2, 40211 Düsseldorf, Germany

-The museum gains support from the state capital of Düsseldorf and also from the Anton and Katharina Kippenberg Foundation.
-Düsseldorf’s commitment to support, equip, maintain and develop the museum was signed in the foundation contract of the museum dated 13th of February, 1953.
+The museum gains support from the state capital of Düsseldorf and the Anton and Katharina Kippenberg Foundation.
+Düsseldorf’s commitment to support, equip, maintain, and develop the museum was signed in the foundation contract dated 13th of February, 1953.

-Many outstanding temporary exhibitions that have earned the museum a certain kind of grace have been held in the museum and hopefully would continually hold.
+Many outstanding temporary exhibitions that have earned the museum a certain kind of grace have been held and hopefully will continually be held.

 See Related: Christmas in Germany